 Compliance with the service plan provided from the substance use evaluation.

-Any portion of the suspended jail sentence may be imposed for non-compliance with all treatment requirements.
+Any portion of the suspended jail sentence may be imposed for non-compliance with the IDCMP’s treatment requirements.

 The court may also impose additional treatment and/or counseling conditions as well, including random urine tests.